ExpressionAnalysis/STAR-SEQR/README.rst

 This package is tested under Linux using Python 2.7, 3.4, and 3.5.

-You can install from Pypi:
+You can install from Pypi.
+Please use a recent version of pip and cython:
 ::
+    pip install -U pip
+    pip install -U cython
     pip install starseqr

 Or build directly from Github by cloning the project, cd into the directory and run: